Skip to Content

 Outcomes

-• Demonstrate ability to align social work standards for cultural competence to own values.
+• Demonstrate ability to align social work standards for cultural competence to own values in alignment with the NASW Code of Ethics (2021) and CSWE (2022).

-• Demonstrate knowledge of diverse groups in the United States.
+• Demonstrate knowledge of diverse groups in the United States as aligned with the NASW Code of Ethics (2021) and CSWE (2022).

-• Describe history and social location of diverse groups and understand past and present forms of oppression and discrimination that impact ability to meet basic needs and quality of life.
+• Describe history and social location of diverse groups and understand past and present forms of oppression and discrimination that impact ability to meet basic needs and quality of life in alignment with the NASW Code of Ethics (2021) and CSWE (2022).

-• Articulate importance of cultural competence within the profession and be self-aware of level of competence and areas that need continued improvement.
+• Articulate importance of cultural competence and cultural humility within the profession and be self-aware of level of competence and areas that need continued improvement in alignment NASW Code of Ethics (2021) and CSWE (2022).

-• Discuss and articulate strategies for advocacy to advance social and economic justice and evaluate the effectiveness of using these strategies.
+• Discuss and articulate strategies for advocacy to advance social and economic justice and evaluate the effectiveness of using these strategies in alignment with NASW Code of Ethics (2021) and CSWE (2022).

-• Demonstrate writing and oral skills commensurate to the practice of social work.
+• Demonstrate professional communication through writing and oral skills commensurate with NASW Code of Ethics (2021) and CSWE (2022).

 Credit Hours: 3